Close

 Endurance is a special type of motorsport where races are long, more than one driver shares the car and finishing the race is an achievement in itself, never mind winning it.
-The Dallara P217 LMP2 is a prototype racer that’s designed specifically for endurance racing and, for many drivers, represents the perfect endurance racing vehicle.

-Introducing the Dallara P217 LMP2
+Introducing The Dallara P217 LMP2

 The P217 is manufactured by Dallara, a company that has rich motorsport going back half a century.
 The P217 is built around a carbon fibre monocoque and powered by a V8 engine producing 600hp.
 The car weighs in at 930kg, which combines with that amazing V8 to give it serious performance on the straights.
 It also has huge downforce that’s comparable to a single-seater formula car that ensures it corners like it’s on rails.